NE17PTC Punggol æŠéč | àźȘàŻàźàŻàźàŻàźČàŻ |

 North East Line (B2):

-- Eastbound: Cross Island Line (Punggol Extension) towards CP1CR5EW1 Pasir Ris via CP3PE4 Riviera
+Cross Island Line (Punggol Extension) towards CP1CR5EW1 Pasir Ris via CP3PE4 Riviera (→)

 Concourse

 Punggol NEL and PGLRT stations have two ticket concourses at Ground level located at either side of Punggol Central, the main road which bisects the station.
-Both concourses feature faregates for automatic fare collection and provides access between paid and unpaid areas of the station, with at least one bidirectional wide-swinging gate for the benefit of passengers-in-wheelchairs and those carrying bulky items or travelling with prams.
+The Passenger Service Centre is located in the South concourse.

 This stunning work in glass catches the natural light in the station, evoking a sense of sea, sky and languid days spent on Punggol beach in year’s past.
 The deep, intense colours and fine, tactile textures of the work were achieved through an exacting firing process that fused thin layers of glass hand painted by the artist.
 Fragments of materials are embedded in the glass, creating a shimmering effect that changes with the viewing angle.